 Overall I think these are a decent day hiking boots ideal for hiking in late Spring, Summer and early Autumn where the weather is a bit warmer.
 They could well be used as a year round hiking boot though, depending on where you like to hike i.e. paths and trails, you should be fine.

-As of the date of this post, from about 100+ reviews I checked out, 80% gave the Lowa Renegade Mid GTX boots 4 stars (out of 5) or more, so some great scoring!
+As of the date of this post, from about 100+ reviews I checked out, across multiple retailers, 80% gave the Lowa Renegade Mid GTX boots 4 stars (out of 5) or more, so some great scoring!

 Pros and Cons

 - Lots of Positive Comments that they stand up well to Tougher and Varying Terrain

 - Nubuck Leather Upper, Nylon Shank and Monowrap Midsole for Stability